- Top-10 Flowers for Direct-Seeding | 5 for Cool-Soil Sowing + 5 for Warm-Soil Sowing

 - Seeding Date Calculator | To Target Specific Harvest Dates | Johnny's Selected Seeds

-See below for a closer look at Farmer Kev's Jang JP-6W in action.
+See below for a clip of Farmer Kev's Jang JP-6W in action.

 When it's time to choose a new seeder, growers and gardeners look for a design that suits their individual style and strikes the right balance between efficiency, precision, and affordability.